Danielle Inglis: Women's

 After juniors, Inglis joined the Hollie Nicol rink, playing third.
 Inglis and Nicol added Kirsten Wall as skip in 2010, bumping Inglis to second on the team, which also added Jill Brothers at lead.
 The rink played in the 2010 Sobeys Slam that season, finishing with a 3-3 record.
 In 2012 Wall left the rink, and was replaced as skip by Brothers.
 The team would play in their first provincial championship at the 2013 Ontario Scotties Tournament of Hearts.
 The team finished with a 3-6 record.
 After that season, Brothers left the rink and Nicol resumed skipping the team once again.
 The team played in the 2014 Ontario Scotties Tournament of Hearts, finishing with a 2-7 record.
 Inglis left the team after the season, forming a new rink as skip with teammates Shannon Harrington, Cassandra de Groot and Kiri Campbell.
 The team made it to the 2015 Ontario Scotties Tournament of Hearts, where they went 3–6.

 Inglis won the 2018 Canadian Mixed Curling Championship (held in November 2017), playing third for Team Ontario, which was skipped by Mike Anderson and went on to win the 2018 World Mixed Curling Championship.

 Inglis did not make it to another provincial championship until 2018 with teammates Jessica Corrado, Stephanie Corrado and de Groot.
 There, she made it to the final where she lost against Hollie Duncan.
+Inglis was invited to play alternate and coach the team at the 2018 Scotties Tournament of Hearts, Canada's national women's curling championship.
 Team Inglis qualified for the 2020 Ontario Scotties Tournament of Hearts, where she lost to Duncan in the semifinal.